-It was also testified throughout the hearings that there's a lack of access to permanent mental health resources throughout the 51 communities within Inuit Nunangat.
+9 It was also testified throughout the 10 hearings that there's a lack of access to permanent mental 11 health resources throughout the 51 communities within 12 Inuit Nunangat.

-The need for mental health resources and grief programs for homicide survivors through Inuit

-Nunangat was also testified as something that's lacking, and access Inuit-specific counselling services in both English and Inuktitut was something which was expressed as important.
-The rotating door of counsellors and health care professionals isn't working.
+13 The need for mental health resources and 14 grief programs for homicide survivors through Inuit 15 Nunangat was also testified as something that's lacking, 16 and access Inuit-specific counselling services in both 17 English and Inuktitut was something which was expressed as 18 important.
+The rotating door of counsellors and health 19 care professionals isn't working.

-Ms. Barbara Sevigny expressed another recommendation I would like to see is some more Inuit-specific grieving programs delivered in Inuktitut and English.
-Often a lot of non-Inuit hire to deliver Inuit programs and don't speak Inuktitut, but are Inuit.
-But it's the language that really connects.
+20 Ms. Barbara Sevigny expressed another 21 recommendation I would like to see is some more Inuit-22 specific grieving programs delivered in Inuktitut and 23 English.
+Often a lot of non-Inuit hire to deliver Inuit 24 programs and don't speak Inuktitut, but are Inuit.
+But 25 it's the language that really connects.

 1 For those of us who do speak Inuktitut, we 2 need to speak our language when we are feeling.
 3 Ms. Charlotte Wolfrey expressed, "I really 4 think there should be wrap-around services for families in 5 crisis, everyone working together to get healing and, for 6 me, most especially for the children left behind.
 And I 7 really think for Inuit what is needed is land-based 8 healing camps because when we're on the land, we are in 9 tune with our bodies, our minds are clearer".
 10 And Ms. Elisapi Aningmiuq, in Iqaluit, 11 testified that, "To go out on the land, if you were to 12 travel in the winter, you need a snowmobile.
-A snowmobile 13 is, I don't know, 13,000, 15,000, 16,000.
-On top of that, 14 you need gas and then you need a humitik(phon) to carry 15 all the other stuff, and all that costs money.
+A snowmobile is, I don't know, 13,000, 15,000, 16,000.
+On top of that, 13 14 you need gas and then you need a humitik (phon) to carry 15 all the other stuff, and all that costs money.
 Everything 16 you bring out on the land costs money.
 Same thing in the 17 summer.
-A lot of times, people have to bring their 18 shelter, like tents, their bedding, everything to go out 19 on the land, and all that takes time and it's very on the land, and all that takes time and it's very getting out on the land has to rely on others, so financial support to the culture is very important".
+A lot of times, people have to bring their 18 shelter, like tents, their bedding, everything to go out 19 on the land, and all that takes time and it's very 20 consuming, so somebody who doesn't have their means of 21 getting out on the land has to rely on others, so 22 financial support to the culture is very important".
+23 The ongoing financial support of Inuktitut 24 and English mental health resources and Inuit on the land 25 healing programs throughout all 51 communities is clearly